 Firstly review and update both Guidelines on Fire Management through the following actions: i) Assess and analyze the latest developments as regards the management, control and prevention of tropical forest fires since the publication of the ITTO Guidelines on Fire Management in Tropical Forests in 1997 (PS-6) taking into consideration the latest developments related to climate change mitigation and adaptation and assist in poverty alleviation; ii) Prepare and present a report at the Fifty-first Session of the Council containing: (a) A draft proposal of the revised Guidelines on Fire Management.
-The same will be presented at the 23rd session of the Committee on Forestry, (b) A proposal for planning field tests of the draft of the revised Guidelines on Fire Management, and (c) A proposal for communicating and disseminating the final version of the revised Guidelines.
-Secondly, conduct field tests of the draft revised Guidelines on Fire Management in selected ITTO Producing Countries in accordance with the specific recommendations to be made by the Fifty-first Session of the COH ITTO Council and the 23th COFO session containing: (a) A draft of revised Guidelines on Fire Management integrating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the final version of the revised Guidelines.
+The same will be presented at the 23rd session of the Committee on Forestry, (b) A proposal for planning field tests of the draft of the revised Guidelines.
+Secondly, conduct field tests of the draft revised Guidelines on Fire Management in selected ITTO Producing Countries in accordance with the specific recommendations to be made by the Fifty-first Session of the Council, and ii) Prepare and present a report at the Fifty-second Session of the ITTO Council and the 23th COFO session containing: (a) A draft of revised Guidelines on Fire Management in selected producing countries; and (b) A proposal for communicating and disseminating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the findings of field tests carried out in selected producing countries; and (b) A proposal for communicating and disseminating the findings of the finding the fi